HOW TO GET PUBLISHED DAY

 WHAT DOES A LITERARY AGENT LOOK FOR?

-Representing a plethora of award-winning and short/longlisted authors, Laura will help you :-
+Representing a plethora of award-winning and short/longlisted authors, Laura helped you :-

 - Jazz up your cover letter to ensure you tick all the boxes – and get rid of all the crosses